 \section{Introduction}

-Black-box attacks~\cite{TI-FSGM,DI-FSGM,black-box-cite} can mount successful attacks without accessing the parameters of deep neural networks (DNNs), posing great challenges to deep learning in safety-critical situations.
-Existing black-box attack methods assume that the training data and/or the outputs of target models are available to adversaries.
+Black-box attack methods~\cite{TI-FSGM,DI-FSGM,black-box-cite} can mount successful attacks without accessing the parameters of deep neural networks (DNNs), posing great challenges to deep learning in safety-critical situations.
+Existing black-box attack methods implicitly assume that the training data and/or the outputs of target models are available to adversaries.
 For scenarios where training data are available, adversarial examples can be generated by attacking surrogate models constructed for approximate target models.
 Using the target models' outputs for estimating gradients is another practical approach to crafting adversarial examples.
-In general, due to the low dependency on target model information, the black-box attacks raise realistic threats to real-world deep learning systems, including semantic segmentation ~\cite{cite35,cite36}, object detection ~\cite{cite37,cite38,cite39}, and automatic driving ~\cite{auto}.
+In general, due to the low dependency on target model information, the black-box attacks raise realistic threats to real-world deep learning systems, including semantic segmentation~\cite{cite35,cite36}, object detection~\cite{cite37,cite38,cite39}, and automatic driving~\cite{auto}.

 However, these assumptions can be violated in many practical scenarios~\citep{ZOO,survey}, where both the training data and the outputs of target models are inaccessible.
 This realistic attack scenario is introduced in~\citep{ZOO}, generally termed as the \textit{no-box setting}.
-Under such a restrictive setting, Li et al.~\cite{nobox} states that existing black-box attacks can fail to mislead target models, as the information previously considered essential in mounting black-box attacks is now inaccessible.
+Under such a restrictive setting, Li et al.~\cite{nobox} stated that existing black-box attacks fail to mislead target models because it is now forbidden to access previously essential information in mounting black-box attacks.
 Therein, the failure of existing black-box attacks is not surprising.
-The reason is that constructing reliable surrogate models typically relies on target models' training data, which is inaccessible in such a restrictive setting with only a few test samples available.
+The reason is that constructing reliable surrogate models typically relies on accessing the complete training data of target models, which is forbidden in such a restrictive setting with only a few test samples available.

 In this work, we aim to reveal the potential threats of black-box attacks in the no-box setting, as mounting black-box attacks with highly limited accessible information leaves many models exposed to attack.
 Specifically, we challenge the previous believes by raising the following question: {\textit{Can black-box attacks success in the no-box setting?}} The doubts about the potential threats of the black-box attack are not groundless.
 Specifically, the potential threats of black-box attacks stem from two facts: a) adversarial examples can be generated by perturbing representations at shallow layers of DNNs~\cite{MSE-LOW,FDA_2020NIPS,Intermediate_layer_ICLR2016}; b) regarding the representation of shallow layers, there do not exist critical differences between those models learned from a few data and that of the whole training data.~\cite{low-level}